-Brown Counselling and Therapy Services is happy to contribute to the development and training of future psychotherapists.
-We offer student internship placements to students completing their Masters Degree in Counselling Psychology.
+Brown Counselling and Therapy Services is happy to contribute to the development and training of future therapists.
+We offer student internship placements to students completing their Masters Degree in Counselling Psychology (or equivalent).
 The start dates for student practicums are January, May, and September.

 What we offer:

 Our ideal interns:

 If you are a student seeking a practicum placement and think you would be a good fit for our team, please send your cover letter and resumé to email@example.com, and indicate what start date you are looking for.

 I am registered with the College of Registered Psychotherapists of Ontario (CRPO) and hold a Masters degree in Counselling Psychology from the University of Ottawa.